robenkleene/software-references/microsoft-excel.md

 - Select a range and "Home" -> "Format as Table"
 - With any cell in the table selected, "Table" -> "Total Row"
+- Add a total row by going to "Table" in the Ribbon, and clicking the "Total Row" checkbox (it's only visible when a cell in the table is selected)

 ### Keyboard Shortcuts